wings11/SMFrontend/docs/ADMIN_GUIDE.md

 ---

 ## ✅ Quick tips
-- Always click Create/Update and wait for confirmation.
+- Always click Create/Update and wait for confirmation.it add
 - Use the Fetch Data tool to speed up adding new items, but review fetched data.
 - Label download links with a source name so users know which mirror they are picking.
 - Keep tags consistent for better browsing.